tylercroberts/datasci_project_template/README.md

 │
 ├── notebooks            <- Jupyter notebooks - either tutorials for the tool, or interactive analysis.
 │
-├── references           <- Data dictionaries, manuals, etc.
+├── references           <- Data dictionaries, manuals, citations, etc.
 │
 ├── src                  <- Source code for use in this project.
 │   │